Case Study

 Delivery Leadership

 This work required more than research and design.
-It required moving the organization from scattered knowledge in emails and static documents to a shipped system with real adoption.
+It required turning scattered knowledge across emails and static documents into a shipped system with real adoption.

-Because a formal product team did not exist for this initiative, I led delivery end to end.
-I assembled a cross-functional team from across the company, aligned priorities, created the phased rollout plan, and coordinated execution with engineering while keeping sales and operations engaged throughout.
+Because no formal product team existed for this initiative, I led delivery end to end.
+I assembled a cross-functional team, aligned priorities, created the phased rollout plan, and coordinated execution with engineering while keeping sales and operations engaged throughout.

 A phased delivery plan used to sequence build milestones and manage scope, ensuring the knowledge platform shipped usable value early while scaling governance, content types, and integrations over time.

-Delivery was structured as a sequence of milestones so value could ship quickly while the system scaled in parallel.
-Early milestones focused on establishing the core CMS and information model, standing up the initial design and content, and getting the first version into real internal use.
-Later phases expanded content types, refined interaction patterns, and introduced integrations and automation opportunities.
+Delivery was structured as milestones so usable value could ship early while the system scaled in parallel.
+Early phases focused on the core CMS, information model, and first release for internal use.
+Later phases expanded content types, refined interaction patterns, and introduced integration and automation opportunities.

-This phased approach reduced delivery risk, prevented scope sprawl, and ensured the platform could improve continuously without disrupting active sales cycles.
+This phased approach reduced delivery risk, contained scope, and allowed the platform to improve without disrupting active sales cycles.

 Validation & Outcomes